-This section states the security functional requirements for the Java Card System - Open configuration.
+This section states the security functional requirements for the Java Card System - Closed configuration.
 For readability and for compatibility with previous versions, requirements are arranged into groups.
 All the groups defined in the table below apply to this Protection Profile.

 Group Description Core with Logical Channels (CoreG_LC) The CoreG_LC contains the requirements concerning the runtime environment of the Java Card System implementing logical channels.
 This includes the firewall policy and the requirements related to the Java Card API.
 Logical channels are a Java Card specification version 2.2 feature.
 This group is the union of requirements from the Core (CoreG) and the Logical channels (LCG) groups defined in [PP/0305] (cf. Java Card System Protection Profile Collection [PP JCS]).
 Installation (InstG) The InstG contains the security requirements concerning the installation of post-issuance applications.
 It does not address card management issues in the broad sense, but only those security aspects of the installation procedure that are related to applet execution.
 Applet deletion (ADELG) The ADELG contains the security requirements for erasing installed applets from the card, a feature introduced in Java Card specification version 2.2.
 Object deletion (ODELG) The ODELG contains the security requirements for the object deletion capability.
 This provides a safe memory recovering mechanism.
 This is a Java Card specification version 2.2 feature.
-Secure carrier (CarG) The CarG group contains minimal requirements for secure downloading of applications on the card.
-This group contains the security requirements for preventing, the installation of a package that has not been bytecode verified, or that has been modified after bytecode verification.